Stress & Anxiety in Dogs - AniForte UK

 There are several ways to approach anxiety and consulting your vet is always important when determining the best option for your dog.
 Toys, training, exercise, massage and herbal supplements can all help.

 A herbal supplement like AniForte Calm & Relax will naturally soothe and calm your pet in times of stress and anxiety, and support in situations like those mentioned above.
 Calm & Relax supports in cases of nervousness and stress, as well as general susceptibility to fright.
 It is especially helpful in cases of acute and chronic anxiety.
-It contains 100% natural herb blend including valerian root, hop cones and passionflower - using only nature to calm your buddy.
+It contains 100% natural herb blend including valerian root, hop leaves and passionflower - using only nature to calm your buddy.

 Additionally or independent to using a supplement such as AniForte Calm & Relax, here are some things you can do to help your pet during fireworks:

-• Have the T.V or music on as a distraction.
+• Have the TV or music on as a distraction.

 • Try to walk them during daylight hours to avoid fireworks.